neuronetio/deep-state-observer/README.md

 ## group

-With subscribeAll you can group listeners to fire only once if one of the path is changed
+With subscribeAll you can group listeners to fire only once if one of the path is changed.
+Grouped listeners always are bulk listeners.

 ```javascript
 const state = new State({